ELHADANITAHA/OWASP-JSP-TP/README.md

 </p>

 <p align="center">
-  <a href="https://github.com/ELHADANITAHA/Scalingo-TP">🔗 To access the GitHub repository Scalingo-TP, use the following link:</a>
+  <a href="https://github.com/ELHADANITAHA/OWASP-JSP-TP">🔗 To access the GitHub repository OWASP-JSP-TP, use the following link:</a>
 </p>

-> **Disclaimer:** This project leverages AI in a professional and educational way to identify, apply, and document best practices for secure infrastructure automation.
-All guidance, code, and documentation are produced with the intent to demonstrate industry standards and effective DevSecOps workflows.

 ## 📚 Table of Contents